rakelkar/gonetsh/README.md

 # gonetsh

 A simple set of GO functions to wrap windows netsh commands.
 Inspired by the netsh wrapper in kubernetes.
+Now also provides netroute that wraps route CRUD powershell commandlets.

 ## Build
-`go build`
+`go build ./...`

 ## Test
 `go test ./...`